6.16.4-6: A Strange Cloud

 Next time, in the post for 6.16.7-10, ‘The Hero Embarks,’ the Elder Pliny prepares to venture a scientific study of this miraculum, until the sudden arrival of a letter forces him to change tack and try to rescue some friends, all while the Younger Pliny, um, catches up on his homework.

 Footnote: We have two papyrus letters home from young sailors posted to Misenum in the 2nd c.
 AD; they were from the Fayum area in Egypt (the towns of Karanis and Philadelphia).
-Here is the Greek for the second letter.
+Text and further discussion here.